strontic/strontic.github.io/xcyclopedia/library/extrac32.exe-41330D97BF17D07CD4308264F3032547.md

 ## Possible Misuse

 *The following table contains possible examples of `extrac32.exe` being misused.
-While `extrac32.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `extrac32.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --